Maewa Kaihau: Life and career

 Kaihau was born Louisa Flavell in Whangaroa to a French father and a Māori mother of Ngā Puhi descent.
-On her mother's side she was a descendent of Hōne Heke.
+On her mother's side she was a descendant of Hōne Heke.
 In 1893, the family moved to Waiuku.
 In the late 1890s, she entered a customary marriage with Henare Kaihau, the Ngāti Te Ata leader and politician; their marriage was formalised in 1903.
 They had six daughters and two sons.
 After his death in 1920, she married Charles Molesworth.
 During their marriage she taught music and played the piano.

 She is best-known for the song "Haere Ra" or "Po Atarau", known in English as "Now Is the Hour".
 The song was adapted from an existing piano tune, "Swiss Cradle Song", published under the name of Clement Scott (thought to be Albert Bokhare Saunders).
 "Swiss Cradle Song" became popular in New Zealand through its use as a Māori farewell song titled "Po Atarau" during World War I. Kaihau refined the song in 1920, when her daughter was one of several young women performing for the Prince of Wales on a state visit.
 Kaihau rearranged the song, wrote additional lyrics in English and Māori for the women to perform, and renamed it "Now Is the Hour" or "Haere Ra".
 The song was published under the title "Haere Ra" and credited Kaihau for both lyrics and tune; following a dispute from the owner of "Swiss Cradle Song", later editions only attributed the words to Kaihau.